TheEvergreenStateCollege/dgp-25au/activities/week-03/Alexis.md

    to interpret the glyphs that other people speak as words, and reconnect the different inhabitants.
 There's a ton of trial-and-error, but that's the idea.
 You are absolutely not supposed to try and brute-force the solution.
 It requires patience, which is aided by it being very relaxing atmospherically.
-   c.
-Paste this screenshot below this question, paste it like this

    <img width="1374" height="768" alt="image" src="https://github.com/user-attachments/assets/af77a946-456e-4918-997c-9984e5c93f3e" />